gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Smart Grid Analytics Platform

 Smart Grid Analytics, Advanced Grid operations and Outage management are realizing the value of the investments in the Smart (digitized) Grid.
 Clients in Utilities have high expectations of the benefits from IoT solutions.
-With Smart Grid Analytics Platform Accenture could deliver the capital avoidance to 8%, OPEX reduction to 15%, leakage reduction to 10%, labor productivity to 20%-3%, energy bills to 10%, data & IT costs to 40% with annual savings of $50M.
+With Smart Grid Analytics Platform  could deliver the capital avoidance to 8%, OPEX reduction to 15%, leakage reduction to 10%, labor productivity to 20%-3%, energy bills to 10%, data & IT costs to 40% with annual savings of $50M.

 ------------